Foray-Consulting/maistro/README.md

 3. Choose frequency (daily, weekly, monthly)
 4. Set the time and day(s) as needed
 5. Save the configuration

+### Configuring LLM Models

+Maistro allows you to specify which LLM model should process each prompt:

+1. Navigate to the "Models" tab
+2. Enter your OpenRouter API key
+3. Set a default model
+4. Add or remove models as needed
+5. When creating prompts, you can select a specific model for each prompt or use the default

+Supported models include:
+- anthropic/claude-3.7-sonnet:thinking
+- anthropic/claude-3.7-sonnet
+- openai/o3-mini-high
+- openai/gpt-4o-2024-11-20

+You can add any model supported by OpenRouter.

+#### How Model Switching Works

+Maistro uses a sophisticated approach to model switching that preserves session context:

+1. **Initial Setup**: Configure your OpenRouter API key once through the Models tab.

+2. **Per-prompt Model Selection**: Each prompt in a configuration can use either:
+   - The default model (configured in Models tab)
+   - A specific model chosen from the dropdown in the prompt editor

+3. **Dynamic Model Switching**: When executing a configuration with multiple prompts:
+   - Maistro automatically updates the Goose configuration file before each prompt
+   - For the first prompt, Maistro starts a new session with the appropriate model
+   - For subsequent prompts, Maistro uses the `--resume` flag to maintain context
+   - This allows switching models mid-conversation while preserving context

+4. **Technical Implementation**:
+   - Maistro directly updates the `GOOSE_MODEL` parameter in the Goose YAML config
+   - This approach is more reliable than interactive configuration
+   - All API keys and models are stored securely in the Maistro data directory

+This implementation allows for sophisticated workflows where different prompts can leverage the strengths of different models while maintaining a coherent conversation throughout the execution.

 ### Using MCP Server Extensions